-We have previously written about ’11 essential things to know when setting up a nursery’.
-We had such great feedback that we have written an e-guide called ‘The Ultimate Guide to Setting Up A Nursery’ containing everything you will need to know about setting up a nursery.
-To purchase your copy of this comprehensive guide click on this link https://www.thenurseryhrpeople.co.uk/the-ultimate-guide-to-setting-up-a-childrens-nursery/.
+This blog ‘The Ultimate Guide to Setting Up A Nursery’ contains the core information about setting up a nursery.
+To purchase a copy of a more comprehensive guide click on this link https://www.thenurseryhrpeople.co.uk/the-ultimate-guide-to-setting-up-a-childrens-nursery/.
 There is nothing like this out there, so do get your copy today.

-In addition we will be looking at the importance of effective HR in your business, after all you need fantastic employees that you can trust with the children entrusted to your care.
+Within this blog you will learn about the importance of effective HR in your business, after all you need fantastic employees that you can trust with the children in your care.

 HR can appear overwhelming and it is tempting to bury your head in the sand sometimes and hope issues, that appear small at first, will resolve themselves.
 This very rarely happens and small issues can get out of control very quickly if you don’t ‘grasp the nettle’.